AltraSol/VBA/README.md

-# VBA
+# VBA-tools
+A collection of useful functions to add functionality to Excel, interface VBA with R, and improve the readability and debugging in VBA.
 Download VBA-All.xlsm for improved readability.

 ## Module: zPortable_Subs.bas
 Portable module of subs which can be exported to any workbook and are